 Hardwood Flooring

 That range covers solid hardwood.
-The variables that push you toward the top of the range: wider planks (5” and up are more labor-intensive to install), more complex patterns like herringbone or diagonal, and exotic species like walnut or white oak versus more common red oak or maple.
-Going with a pre-finished hardwood rather than site-finished can also affect pricing since site-finishing adds sanding, staining, and polycoating steps done in your home.
+The variables that push you toward the top of the range are wider planks, more complex patterns like herringbone or diagonal, and species such as walnut or white oak versus more common red oak or maple.

-For most SLC homes (a main-level living room or dining room, for example), solid hardwood is a sound investment if you’re planning to stay in the house for several years.
-If you’re in a basement or any space that sees moisture fluctuation, solid hardwood is not the right call.
-That’s where engineered hardwood or LVP makes more sense.
+For most SLC homes, solid hardwood is a sound investment only if you are putting it on a stable main level and you understand the climate tradeoffs.
+If you are in a basement or any room that sees moisture fluctuation, solid hardwood is not the right call.

 Engineered hardwood has a real wood veneer over a plywood core, which makes it significantly more stable in Utah’s dry climate.
-We go deep on this in our engineered vs. solid hardwood comparison.
 It looks like hardwood, installs faster, and handles humidity swings better than solid.
-Most homeowners in the Wasatch Front are better served by engineered hardwood than solid for anything other than a main-level bedroom.
+Most homeowners in the Wasatch Front are better served by engineered hardwood than solid.

-LVP installs faster than hardwood, which is part of why labor costs tend to be lower.
-The other advantage: most LVP floats over the existing subfloor without glue or nails, which means it goes in quicker and can be replaced more easily later.
+Waterproof laminate installs faster than hardwood, which is part of why labor costs tend to be lower.
+The other advantage is that most waterproof laminate floats over the existing subfloor without glue or nails.

 Want to see these options in your home before you commit?
-Book a free consultation.
-We bring the samples to you.
+Book a free consultation and we will bring the samples to you.

 What Affects Your Final Price